avocado-framework/avocado/docs/source/Plugins.rst

 Wrap Up
 -------

-We have briefly discussed the making of avocado plugins.
+We have briefly discussed the making of Avocado plugins.
 A look at the module :mod:`avocado.core.plugins` would be useful to look some of the other possibilities available.